ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/01_global_stability_analysis/README.md

 - For the `01_5FWJ_holo` system, Replicas 2 and 3 were extended to 60 ns before downstream analysis.
 - Replica 1 followed a different recovery workflow because the original MD production files were unavailable and the production run was regenerated.
 - The preprocessing templates in `scripts/` use `repX` as a placeholder and should be edited to match replica-specific filenames before use.
-- For the crystal-structure-based holo system, JmjC index groups were defined using chain-specific subdivision and the corresponding JmjC residue range.
+- For the **5FWJ metal-retained** receptor setup, JmjC index groups were defined using chain-specific subdivision and the corresponding JmjC residue range.
 - Interactive GROMACS selections are recorded as comments inside the relevant scripts.
 - Files in `processed_outputs/` were used for downstream summary generation, cross-system comparison, and plotting.
+- The internal label `holo` is retained in file and folder names for workflow continuity.
+In the manuscript, this system is described as **5FWJ metal-retained**.